aksommerville/penance/README.md

 - - [ ] Aiming cannon.
 Turn into a ghost and make it aim at a switch.
 - - [ ] Put some cluestones where you need to either teleport, bird, or ghost to reach them.
 - - [ ] Bullet hell that only a turtle can get thru alive.
+- - [ ] Multiple switches that you can't get between them fast enough, unless you're a rabbit.
+Introduce the switches first with an easier challenge.

 Saturday:
 - [ ] Monsters.